pranshugaba/pranshugaba.github.io/content/articles/nuxt-website.md

 featured: false
 ---

-This site is built using using Nuxt.js, a framework for Vue.js. <NavigationExtLink to="https://hugo.pranshugaba.com">My previous website</NavigationExtLink> was built using Hugo with the Academic theme.
-While Hugo sites build extremely fast, and are easy to get started with, I was not entirely satisfied with the experience.
-There are a lot of user-submitted themes available on Hugo's website, but I wasn't happy with most of them.

-I liked the Academic theme but I saw many others using the same theme, so I would have to customize the theme significantly to make my site unique.
-The Academic theme has since been renamed to Wowchemy and I did not like the direction it is proceeding in.

-I have been interested in Vue.js for some time now, and wanted to see if I can make a site using Vue.
-I had been doing Android development using Jetpack Compose, and I was enjoying the component based declarative UI.
+This site is built using Nuxt.js, and I have had a great time making it.
+In this post, I outline how I made this site.
+I hope it helps anyone who is looking to make a static site using Nuxt.js.

+The previous version of this website (now retired to <NavigationExtLink to="https://hugo.pranshugaba.com">hugo.pranshugaba.com</NavigationExtLink>) was built using Hugo.
+Hugo is quick to install and very easy to get started with.
+There are loads of user-submitted themes available, and the Academic theme was favourite.
+It served me well at the beginning, however, customizing it was not pleasant.

+I had to modify the theme templates, in some cases rewriting them completely.
+I had to override CSS styles, and this would often cause unintended effects.
+I wanted to create a theme from scratch, and I realized that frameworks such as React or Vue would be more powerful.
+I had heard that Vue is easier to learn than React, so I looked for static site generators based on Vue.
+I found Vuepress, Nuxt.js, and Gridsome.

 I tried out Gridsome (learned some GraphQL) and Next.js (learned React) before ending up with Nuxt.js.
-I have learnt some Vue.js.
 I did the theming and styling from scratch.
+I was able to match all the features offered in Hugo, and then some.

 ## Features

 ### Prefetching

+One of the biggest advantages of using Nuxt is the prefetching.
+It prefetches the outgoing links on any page, so the links begin to load even before you click on them.
+This makes the site feel fast and snappy!

 ### Tags